open-rsx/rsb-manual/preparation.rst

 Installing |project|
 ====================

-There are currently two ways to install the |version| version of
+There are currently 3 ways to install the |version| version of
 |project|:

 * Binary downloads (only for :ref:`tools <tools>`)
 * Debian packages
+* PyPi package (python)
 * From source

 Binary Downloads of |project| Tools